DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 $ conda activate projectDL
 ```

+If you are in Visual Studio Code, you would have to select the interpreter manually.
 To select the interpreter of the environment, press 'Ctrl+Shift+P', search 'Python: Select interpreter' and click on the environment interpreter.
 If you can't see the interpreter, in the terminal write
 ```
 which python